chameleon-system/chameleon-base/UPGRADE-6.3.md

 ## Font Awesome Icons

 The icons of Font Awesome have been added.
-They will replace all file icons and the glyphicons of Bootstrap3.
+They will replace all file icons and the glyphicons of Bootstrap3 in the backend.

 Especially the icons of the main navigation have been replaced.
 During the update you will get a list of all navigation nodes that cannot be replaced automatically.